Resources

 Beyond Grief by Carol Staudacher

-BOOK: A Guide for Recovering from the death of a loved one.
+REFLECTION: A guide for recovering from the death of a loved one.

 Option B: Facing Adversity, Building Resilience and Finding Joy by Sandberg & Grant

-Benjamin Brooks Dutton: It’s Not Raining, Daddy.
-It’s Happy.
+It’s Not Raining, Daddy.
+It’s Happy. by Benjamin Brooks Dutton

-BOOK: Book explaining death in words young children can understand
+FACTUAL: Books (various titles) explaining death in words young children can understand by Elke Thompson.

 Ataloss.org: Being a Bereaved Parent Supporting a Bereaved Child